jarends/fagri/README.md

 ### License

-two-trees is free and unencumbered public domain software.
+fagri is free and unencumbered public domain software.
 For more information, see http://unlicense.org/ or the accompanying UNLICENSE file.